-I thrive in bringing ideas to life.
-I have extensive experience in executing concepts from start to completion, leveraging and combining all media to promote a brand, including responsive design, visual design and UI/UX design for interactive applications: web, mobile, social.
+My passion is bringing ideas to life.
+I have extensive experience in executing concepts from start to completion, leveraging and combining all media to promote a brand, including responsive design and UI/UX design for interactive projects.
+From conceptualizing, designing and prototyping digital products to curating brand experiences.
+From art directing photoshoots to social media content, I am all about approaching problems from the user and consumer point of view and crafting solutions that combine brand value, experience design and technology.

-I’m currently the Digital Art Director at Lincoln Center for the Performing Arts where I’m responsible for website and mobile app design and developing new digital experiences while evolving and strengthening the ones already in place.
-Lincoln Center Digital is focused on developing one of a kind, unique consumer experiences online, on mobile devices and physically across our 16-acre campus in Manhattan.
-Our digital team has the incredible opportunity to build solutions across a broad range of performing arts experiences.
+Lincoln Center Digital was focused on developing one of a kind, unique consumer experiences online, on mobile devices and physically across a 16-acre campus in Manhattan.
+Our digital team had the incredible opportunity to build solutions across a broad range of performing arts experiences.

 Prior to Lincoln Center, I designed for the United Nations Secretariat at OCHA (Office for the Coordination of Humanitarian Affairs) at the headquarters in New York where I oversaw creative for web, online advertising and print.
 I focused on website design and ideation for global humanitarian crises and assistance for countries such as South Sudan, Syria, Yemen and many others.
 I designed websites for the Global Humanitarian Appeal 2015 (a consolidated appeal to support people affected by disaster and conflict in Level 4 countries) and for World Humanitarian Data and Trends 2014 which presents country-level data and trend analysis about crises and assistance.
 I was the lead designer for the Syria Campaign #WhatDoesItTake and for World Humanitarian Day 2015.
 I also art directed and designed the full report for Kingdom of Saudi Arabia $500 Million Fund to Iraq and oversaw the Arabic version.
 Both were delivered to the Government of Saudi Arabia (Riyadh; Saudi Mission to the UN in both New York and Geneva; Saudi Embassy in Washington, DC).
 It was also shared with Member States in New York and heads of agencies at global level.